PaulR2023/cse15l-lab-reports/lab3.md

 ![Image](grep -n.png)
 ![Image](grep n 2.png)

--The -i command would be able to print the output of the passage.
-The reason why it could be useful is if we want to find a exerpt or a text.
-We an be able to find the keyword with the "" and be able to print the exerpt that contains the word and the string of it to where this could be useful in finding the file associated with the text and show the results.
+-The `grep -i` command would be able to print the output of the passage.
+The reason why it could be useful is if we want to find an exerpt or a text.
+We a be able to find the keyword with the "" and be able to print the excerpt that contains the word and the string of it to where this could be useful in finding the file associated with the text and showing the results.

 ![Image](grep -o.png)
 ![Image](grep -o 2.png)

--The -o command would be able to print out the case if it finds the string that's contained in the txt file.
-Its useful to find if the keyword is contained within the file and if it find the file.
-It will print the result in the terminal to show that the word is contained in the txt file.
+-The `grep -o` command would be able to print out the case if it finds the string that's contained in the txt file.
+It's useful to find if the keyword is contained within the file and if it finds the file.
+It will print the result in the terminal to show that the word is contained in the .txt file.

 ![Image](grep -r .png)
 ![Image](grep -r 2 .png)

--The -r command would be able to print out the the directory that's here and the associated txt files that's will print from here.
-Its useful when we're trying to find the location of the the string by printing out the path to the directory.
+-The `grep -r` command would be able to print out the directory that's here and the associated txt files that will print from here.
+It's useful when we're trying to find the location of the string by printing out the path to the directory.

 ![Image](grep i command .png)
 ![Image](grep -i 2.png)

--The -i command would be able to print the output of the passage.
-The reason why it could be useful is if we want to find a exerpt or a text.
-We an be able to find the keyword with the "" and be able to print the exerpt that contains the word and the string.
+-The `grep -i` command would be able to print the output of the passage.
+The reason why it could be useful is if we want to find a text.
+We can find the keyword with the "" and be able to print the excerpt that contains the word and the string.

 Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
 See the syllabus on Academic Integrity and how to cite sources like ChatGPT for this class.